rotati/rotati.github.io/_posts/2015-01-14-using-the-benchmark-ruby-standard-library-module.md

 end
 {% endhighlight %}

-Now we have an Array size 10,000 (all ASCII chars, randomly inserted) and we have a Hash size 10,000 (with values of the same randomly generated char).
+Now we have an `Array` size 10,000 (all ASCII chars, randomly inserted) and we have a `Hash` size 10,000 (with values of the same randomly generated char).

 Below is a sneak peak at the new array object containing the random characters:

 {% highlight ruby %}
-# puts arr[0..10]
+# puts arr.take(10)
 ["A", "%", "\xC5", "\xE1", "G", "\xF4", "\x16", "\x81", "\x03", "+", "\xA1"]

 # puts hash.first(10).to_h
 {0=>"A", 1=>"%", 2=>"\xC5", 3=>"\xE1", 4=>"G", 5=>"\xF4", 6=>"\x16", 7=>"\x81", 8=>"\x03", 9=>"+"}
 {% endhighlight %}

-Note that the characters, altough random, are in the same order in both the Array and the Hash.
+Note that the characters, altough random, are in the same order in both the `Array` and the `Hash`.

 ### Setting up our Benchmark harness

-In order to use the Benchmark class we need to call the `bm` method on it passing in a block of code that we want to report on.
-We can run several reports in one iteration of benchark.
-As shown below we pass into the `bm` method some tab formatting value of 7, followed by setting up two reports with titles 'Sort Array' and 'Sort Hash'.
+In order to use the `Benchmark` class we need to call the `bm` method on it passing in a block of code that we want to report on.
+We can run several reports in one iteration of a benchark.

+As shown below we pass into the `bm` method a 'tabbed output formatting' value of 7, followed by setting up two reports with titles 'Sort Array' and 'Sort Hash'.
 The titles allow the developer to easily read the result once the benchmark has run.

 {% highlight ruby %}
 Benchmark.bm(7) do |x|